SECURITIES AND EXCHANGE COMMISSION

 (i) a material diminution in Executives title, responsibilities, authority or duties; or a material reduction in the authority, duties, or responsibilities of the CEO to whom Executive is required to report;

-(ii) a Change in Control following which either: (A) there is a material reduction in the budget over which Executive retains authority or (B) Executive is not Chief Operating Officer and Chief Commercial Officer of the Company or, (C) if the Company becomes a subsidiary of one or more entities following the Change in Control, the post-consummation ultimate parent entity of the Company; or
+(ii) a Change in Control following which either: (A) there is a material reduction in the budget over which Executive retains authority or (B) Executive is not Chief Financial Officer of the Company or, (C) if the Company becomes a subsidiary of one or more entities following the Change in Control, the post-consummation ultimate parent entity of the Company; or

-(iii) a material breach of this Agreement by the Company, including without limitation, a reduction of Executives Base Salary or Target Bonus in violation of Section 2(a) or 2(b) (except for across-the-board salary reductions of not more than ten percent (10%) similarly affecting all or substantially all senior management employees of the Company), a relocation of Executives principal place of employment to any location that is greater than twenty (20) miles from Executives then-current home office, or the failure of the Company to obtain the assumption in writing of the Companys obligations to Executive under this Agreement by any successor as required under Section 13 below.
+(iii) a material breach of this Agreement by the Company, including without limitation, a reduction of Executives Base Salary or Target Bonus in violation of Section 2(a) or 2(b) (except for across-the-board salary reductions of not more than ten percent (10%) similarly affecting all or substantially all senior management employees of the Company), a relocation of Executives principal place of employment to any location that is greater than twenty (20) miles from the Companys corporate office located at 1601 Trapelo Road, Waltham, Massachusetts, or the failure of the Company to obtain the assumption in writing of the Companys obligations to Executive under this Agreement by any successor as required under Section 13 below.

 (f) Good Reason Process.
 The Good Reason Process consists of the following steps:

 (i) Executive reasonably determines in good faith that a Good Reason Condition has occurred;

 (ii) Executive notifies the Company in writing of the first occurrence of the Good Reason Condition within sixty (60) days of the first occurrence of such condition;